qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/snippets/compress_qooxdoo.js_without_mod_deflate.rst

 I know, it is NOT JavaScript but maybe it is a good idea to add this to the qooxdoo distribution (and it may be a good idea if one with Python or Perl or other experience ports this script to another server-side programming language).

-`Contributed by Oliver Vogel, here <http://www.nabble.com/speed-up-loading-time-of-qooxdoo-t1234762.html>`_.
+Contributed by `Oliver Vogel <http://www.nabble.com/speed-up-loading-time-of-qooxdoo-t1234762.html>`_.